Cordillera Administrative Region: Languages

 The region has been called "the most diversified ethno-linguistic region in the Philippines" with the many "sub-dialect variations" of its major languages.
 This diversity has been attributed to the mountainous topology of the region.
 However, this did not lead to variations in "cultural development", and the majority of the people share a "similar cultural identity".
+The region has been using the Ilocano language as a lingua franca across different Igorot groups.
+The use of Filipino and English as the official languages of the Philippines is also implemented within the Cordillera.